fatemerhmi/coffee-gen-ai/research_updates/README.md

   - this paper:
     - Stage 1: worker agent: segment comprehension and chain of communication
     - Stage 2: manager agent: information integration and response generation

-* Merge, Ensemble, and Cooperate!
-A Survey on Collaborative Strategies in the Era of Large Language Models, Le et al. [July 2024] [paper](https://arxiv.org/abs/2407.06089)

 ### Debate